List of Easter eggs in Tesla products: Removed and unreleased Easter eggs

-Model S team photo
+Model S Team Photo

-This is the first Tesla Easter egg discovered.
 In previous software versions an "About your Tesla" menu could be accessed by tapping the Tesla "T" at the top of the touchscreen display.
 By tapping and holding the bottom right corner of the "About your Tesla" menu (the model designation number), the depicted Model S would zoom away and be replaced with a picture of the vehicle development team.
-After a 2020 update the photo is no longer accessible.
+After a 2020 update, the photo is no longer accessible.